Tax Blog

 Businesses

-1. Business meals for 2024 remain 50% deductible.
-This includes client meals as well as meals for employees on business travel.
+1. Business meals for 2025 remain 50% deductible.
+This includes meals for employee business meetings/events, client meals, and meals for employees on business travel.

 2. Pass through companies (S-Corporations, Partnerships, LLCs and sole proprietors) still receive a 20% deduction of qualified business income.
-The taxable income limitation thresholds increase in 2024 ($383,900 married/$191,950 single).
+The taxable income limitation thresholds increase in 2025 ($394,600 married/$197,300 single).
 This deduction is complex and does have certain restrictions for service-type companies (law, accounting, health and financial services), so please contact me if you have specific questions.

-3. 60% Bonus Depreciation for the purchase of certain assets that are put into use during the 2024 tax year.
-This deduction will decrease to 40% in 2025.
+3. 100% Bonus Depreciation for the purchase of certain assets that are put into use AFTER January 19, 2025.
+This deduction will be permanent going forward.

 5. The C-Corporation tax rate remains at a flat 21%.